Credit Suisse Maintains MercadoLibre (MELI) Outperform Recommendation

 Jennison Associates holds 2,184K shares representing 4.35% ownership of the company.
 In it's prior filing, the firm reported owning 2,197K shares, representing a decrease of 0.62%.
 The firm increased its portfolio allocation in MELI by 40.10% over the last quarter.

-VWIGX - Vanguard International Growth Fund Investor Shares holds 1,916K shares representing 3.82% ownership of the company.
-In it's prior filing, the firm reported owning 1,955K shares, representing a decrease of 2.04%.
-The firm increased its portfolio allocation in MELI by 29.65% over the last quarter.
+VWIGX - Vanguard International Growth Fund Investor Shares holds 1,888K shares representing 3.76% ownership of the company.
+In it's prior filing, the firm reported owning 1,916K shares, representing a decrease of 1.49%.
+The firm decreased its portfolio allocation in MELI by 0.81% over the last quarter.

 MercadoLibre Background Information